 What's Leyland cypress' fatal flaw?
 Shallow roots.
 When these trees put on some height, they can be blown over relatively easily by high winds.

-Add to this the fact that the trees are susceptible to canker and it's hard not to conclude that it may be best to stay away from Leyland cypress if you have a good alternative (arborvitae will be a good substitute for some folks).
+Combine that with the fact that the trees are susceptible to canker and it's easy to conclude that it may be best to stay away from Leyland cypress if you have a good alternative (arborvitae will be a good substitute for some folks).

 10 of 10